American Belgian Draft: Characteristics

-The American Belgian is a large heavy horse; it is rather taller and more lightly built than the Belgian Brabant.
+The American Belgian is a large heavy horse; it is rather taller and more lightly built than the Belgian Brabant, more similar to the Flemish Horse.
 Some are very large: a stallion named Brooklyn Supreme is among the largest horses on record, and was of this breed, as was Big Jake, a gelding born in 2001, who while alive was listed by the Guinness World Records as the tallest living horse.

 The most usual color is light chestnut with a flaxen mane and tail, sometimes called "sorrel"; other possible coat colors are bay, black, gray, red bay and roan.
 The head is relatively small and well-shaped in comparison to that of other draft breeds.

 The American Belgian Draft has a high incidence of junctional epidermolysis bullosa, an inherited genetic disorder that affects newborn foals, often resulting in death.
 A study conducted in 2001–2003 found 17.1% of Belgians tested in the US and Canada to be carriers.
 A polymerase chain reaction test for the disease became available in 2002; the Belgian Draft Horse Corp requires testing.
-Belgians are also at risk of chronic progressive lymphedema, a disease similar to elephantiasis in humans which causes of swelling in the lower legs.
+Belgians are also at risk of chronic progressive lymphedema, which causes swelling in the lower legs.

 Uses

-American Belgians are used as working animals and in horse pulling contests.
+American Belgians are used as working animals and in pulling contests.
 They may also be shown or ridden.